What Does Teen Dating Violence Look Like?

 Are you or a loved one managing teen dating violence?

 If you are a teen involved in a violent relationship - seek help.
 If you are the parent of a teen whom you suspect is in an unhealthy relationship - help them get the support that they need.
-The professional, licensed therapists at BetterHelp are available to educate youth and parents alike on what healthy relationships look like.
-Regardless of what side of the relationship the teenager is on, an experienced therapist can assist them in making changes that promote healthier relationships.
+The professional, licensed therapists at BetterHelp are available to educate youth and parents alike on healthy relationships.
+Regardless of the side of the relationship the teenager is on, an experienced therapist can assist them in making changes that promote healthier relationships.
 Since BetterHelp operates entirely online, parents and teens can choose to connect in the way that makes them feel most comfortable.
 This connection could be through messages, phone calls, or video chats.

 Online therapy has been proven to reduce psychological distress and increase life satisfaction among students.
 Additionally, studies have also shown that online cognitive behavioral therapy can be just as effective if not more effective than in-person therapy.
-Cognitive behavioral therapy teaches people to replace their negative thoughts with more positive thoughts, thereby altering their thinking patterns to be more helpful and productive.
+Cognitive behavioral therapy teaches people to replace negative thoughts with positive ones, thereby altering their thinking patterns to be more helpful and productive.

 Takeaway